Smoker BBQ Buyer’s Guide (2026): How to Choose the Right Smoker for Your Backyard

 Capacity

 When purchasing a smoker, opt for one with ample space if you want it to last and be versatile.
-If you enjoy hosting or cooking for groups, a larger smoker makes it easy to cook large cuts of meat or ribs without a lot of preparation.
+If you enjoy hosting or cooking for groups, a larger smoker makes it easy to cook large cuts of meat or ribs with minimal preparation.

 A roomy smoker means you don’t have to cut up meat before smoking, so you get the flavor you want.
 More space also helps prevent overcooking the edges, resulting in even, tasty dishes.